kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 az login
 ```

-It should show something similor to this
+It should show something similar to this

 ```bash
  az login